kolasniwash/nshaw.ca/content/txuri-season-analysis-2024.md

 Following score counts show the frequency of a given numerical score per player.
 Graphic below is for all event types and includes all positions a player has played.

 ![all-players-pct-score-count-all-events](/all-players-pct-score-count-all-events-2024.png)
+Note: Players numbers cover multiple positions.
+See [Lineup score count analysis](/txuri-lineup-analysis-2024) for details on counts from specific positions.

 ## Score count breakdowns
 - [Score counts event breakdown](/txuri-score-count-breakdown-2024)